 Mood swings are considered to be fairly common when coming off the pill, however, lots of women don't experience anything at all.

-If you are worried about this medications effect on your psychological or mental health, it's always advised to talk to doctor or other medical professional.
+If you are worried about this medications effect on your psychological or mental health, it's always advised to talk to a doctor or other medical professional.

 You can buy Microgynon contraceptive pill online if you are over the age of 18 and if you are looking for a long-term treatment to prevent pregnancy.
 You should not take this contraception if you are:

 During your consultation, you should make sure to mention any medical conditions or illnesses you may have, or have had, to your doctor.
 Microgynon 30 may not be as effective as you need it to be if taken alongside certain medications, so ensure that you mention any natural, over-the-counter or prescription treatments you are using during your consultation.
-If you cannot use this treatment, our doctor may prescribe an alternative contraceptive method.
+If you cannot use this treatment, our partner doctor may prescribe an alternative contraceptive method.

 You can order Microgynon online from HealthExpress after completing an online consultation form.
-Your answers are used by our UK registered doctors to evaluate whether this contraceptive is suitable for you to use.
+Your answers are used by our partner doctors to evaluate whether this contraceptive is suitable for you to use.
 Once approved, your prescription will be sent out to our registered pharmacy and your contraception will be dispatched for overnight delivery.
 If you're based within London, you can get your blister pill pack today, provided you order before 4pm.